Alexix24/geicar/general/how_to_use.md

       ros2 launch geicar_start_jetson geicar.jetson.launch.py
       ```
 **The LIDAR should be running, and the CAMERA should be ON**\
 You can check that everything is working by pressing the "DPAD Left" button on the joystick.
-This displays a system report on the           launch terminal (on the raspberry) (see ..... for more details about the system report)
+This displays a system report on the           launch terminal (on the raspberry) (see the file [debugging_help](./debugging_help.md) for more details about the system report)